The Three Stages Of Stress: General Adaptation Syndrome

 Can therapy help with chronic stress?

-If your stress is overwhelming, consider speaking with a therapist to help you identify strategies for reducing stress and addressing underlying causes.
+If your stress is overwhelming, you might consider speaking with a therapist to help you identify strategies for reducing stress and addressing underlying causes.
 A therapist can help you manage chronic stress using evidence-based techniques that are likely to be effective, such as mindfulness and biofeedback.
 A therapist may also be able to help you find practical solutions to problems in your life that may be increasing your stress.

 Getty/Vadym Pastukh